-Meet the 15-year-old who organised a very special prom
+Meet the 16-year-old who organised a very special prom - CBBC Newsround

 But because going to the prom is such a big occasion, Lewis was determined not to miss out.

-So he organised his own mega-prom, and invited lots of other kids who missed out on their proms too!
+So he organised his own mega prom, and invited lots of other kids who missed out on their proms too!

-He's been telling Ayshah all about it.
+Ayshah caught up with Lewis to find out all about it.

-You can find out even more on 'My Life: My Big Prom' on Tuesday 14 November at 4.30pm on CBBC.
+Watch 'My Life: My Big Prom' on Tuesday 14 November at 4.30pm on CBBC or catch up on BBC iPlayer.